knightsUCF/City-Builder-Architects-Production/GDD.md

 "EYO" "Io" - a unique name, maybe some short Japanese name, maybe something that means something, doesn't have to mean anything like Starbucks

+Something happens every ten seconds, and you can see the event coming.
+What makes Civilization by Sid Meier addictiing.

 Names: megalopolitan, Cityopolis

 Cutting down wood for resources, can also be good in that we have the player waiting longer for things to happen